sinanshi/hic_report_16/report.md

 we will be able to tell which file does each episode data comes from and when it has been parsed.
 The selected data fields can be exported as a CSV file for the Excel users.

+It is worth mentioning that a C++ equivalent XML parser, which has a much better performance comparing to the R parser, is developed but not deployed due to the time constraint of the project.
+To incorporate the C++ parser into the pipeline will be a potential future improvement.

 ## Auto-generated quality report
 Data can have defects in many different ways.
 Therefore a synthetic quality